What is a Lower Rhytidectomy?

 We will provide you with a set of instructions to help you prepare for your procedure, which might include:

-- Stopping the use of aspirin and other pain relievers that could increase bleeding during and after surgery
+- Stopping of pain relievers that could increase bleeding during and after surgery

 - Avoiding other supplements and herbal remedies that could affect the ability of your blood to clot

 - Quitting cigarettes for at least two weeks before and two weeks after your procedure

 - Informing your surgical team of any illnesses in the week leading up to your operation